Criminal Appeals Lawyer

 Criminal appeals time limitations

 The facts of every case are different, and whether the time limitations for filing an appeal or initiating a collateral proceeding has run or not depends on many different factors.
 The information on this page is very general.
-Anyone considering filing a criminal appeal or initiating a collateral proceeding should consult with a qualified and experienced attorney before making any final decision on how best to proceed.
+Anyone considering filing a criminal appeal or initiating a collateral proceeding should consult with a qualified and experienced criminal appeals lawyer before making any final decision on how best to proceed.

 Appeals in Florida state cases